rshnn/multithread-bank-system/README.md

-## Testcase 4: Testing Basic Commands on One Client
+## Test Case 4: Testing Basic Commands on One Client

+This test case will exercise all the capabilities of one client process.
+It will open an account, start that account, credit money, debit a valid amount, view its balance, and then safely finish accessing.
+The client program then terminates with exit.
+Notifications can be seen in the server program when commands are received.
+The bank information is also validly updated.

 __Server__